jsoverson/grunt-env/README.md

 }
 ```

+## Important note on data types

+Environment variables are strings only.
+If you attempt to assign complex objects, they will be converted to strings.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].